jamesbornholt/homepage/_drafts/2016-08-28-building-synthesizer.md

 	(* (+ 2 y) (+ 2 y))

-as we might expect.
-This "lifting" behavior means we can answer simple questions about programs in our DSL; for example, can this program ever evaluate to 25?
+as we might expect, since `y` is unknown.
+This "lifting" behavior means we can answer simple questions about programs in our DSL; for example, can the program `(square (plus y 2))` ever evaluate to 25?

 {% highlight racket %}
 (solve (assert (= (interpret (square (plus y 2))) 25)))